roman-milk/roman-milk.github.io/nude-melissa.md

  Eammon felt the mattress dip when the girl, nude, perched on the edge of the bed.
 He felt heavy, leaden, senses dulled by the gallon of beer he'd poured into his face the previous night.

  The ale hadn't helped.
 Not a bit of it.
 No matter how quickly he drank Eammon couldn't obliterate the knowledge of the sin he and his daughter had committed.
 He'd left the pub and reeled into the campsite, his tread heavy as he blundered through the kitchen-cum-diner to the caravan's toilet cubicle.
 He'd pissed like the proverbial racehorse, recycling the beer before stumbling into his bedroom.
-Report_Story #7